gennarinoos/mesh-ai-assist/README.md

 python examples/example.py
 ```

-3. Collect the simplified meshes in `examples/data/simplified`
+3. Collect the simplified meshes in `examples/data`.
+The simplified mesh objects file name will be the ones prefixed
+   with `simplified_`.

 ### Data Preparation